Table of Contents

 The cardiac output is the product of stroke volume and heart rate.
 The sympathetic nervous system causes this via positive inotropic (increased contractility) and positive chronotropic (increased heart rate) stimulation.

-In contrast to the up to tenfold increase of the respiratory minute volume, the heart volume can only be increased two to three times the resting level in an untrained person.
+In contrast to the up to a 10-fold increase of the respiratory minute volume, the heart volume can only be increased 2–3 times the resting level in an untrained person.
 Here, the so-called C-fibers play an important role.
-They are afferent fibers of the muscles that cause an increase in heart rate via the central circulatory center.
+They are afferent fibers of the muscles that cause an increase in the heart rate via the central circulatory center.

 After the beginning of the strain, the heart rate rises with delay and reaches a ‘steady state’ that is dependent on the intensity of the action.